mehraxn/Leetcode/37 (Sudoku solver)/AlgorithmExplanation.md

-# README — Algorithmic Design of the Sudoku Solver (A→Z)
+# README — Algorithmic Design of the Sudoku Solver

 ## 0) Purpose